Sports Betting Bonus Guide 2020

 For UFC and boxing, there’s always various markets to bet on for the main card of noticeable fight nights at Mr Green.
 For the undercard, you’ll typically see a market for the bout winner and over/under round betting.

 It’s common for markets to open the closer the fight night gets.
-You’ll rarely see a lot of markets a week before the fight (unless Anthony Joshua is involved), but on the day of the fight they open more markets and lift their betting limits so you can get more dollars in.
+You’ll rarely see a lot of markets a week before the fight (unless Anthony Joshua is involved), but on the day of the fight they open more markets and lift their betting limits so you can get more British pounds in.

 In case you’re a hardcore MMA fan and follow Bellator or KSW, that’s no problem.
 Mr Green usually doesn’t have in-play betting available for Bellator or KSW, but you’ll always get bout odds for these fights too.